sedostheatre/sedos.co.uk/input/shows/2024-sunday-in-the-park-with-george.md

 ---
-title: Sunday In The Park With George
+title: Sunday in the Park with George
 year: "2024"
 authors: Music and Lyrics by STEPHEN SONDHEIM
 authors2: Book by JAMES LAPINE